 Luke R Davies and the Recycled String Band

-The band travel with a stable of surprisingly inventive instruments fashioned out of all sorts of discarded materials.
+The band travel with a stable of surprisingly innovative instruments fashioned out of all sorts of discarded materials.
 Amongst the resurrected items you will find hub caps, cigar boxes, toys, tea tins, kitchen utensils and industrial scraps.

 The other band members are recruited from all walks of life and have sworn to the fixable, recycled and reinvented cause.
 They include multi junkyard instrumentalist Chris Mangan, Jack Jensen, Bruce Gregory and Bryan Rolie Dwyer on his recycled percussion extravaganza.
-Together the RSB manage to combine a timely environmental message with irrepressible and irreverent good fun.
+Together the RSB manage to combine a timely environmental message with irrepressible and irreverent good humor.

 follow all the latest band news on our facebook page